DataStax-Academy/ac220-01-sensor-data/step1-astra.md

 astra db cqlsh data-modeling -k sensor_data
 ```

-If the command fails, please revisit the previous steps to make sure that the database exists and is `ACTIVE` and retry connecting to the database again.
+If the command fails, please revisit the previous steps to make sure that the database exists and is `ACTIVE`, and retry connecting to the database again.

 <!-- NAVIGATION -->
 <div id="navigation-bottom" class="navigation-bottom">